-If you can identify some of these creative and playful moments, in them you have a reservoir of imagination available to tap into.
-This can help you complement your strategic thinking and maximize your achievements for the benefit of all.
+It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
+How much do you trust your intuitive wisdom?
+It certainly can help complement the more common strategic thinking, and maximize your achievements for the benefit of all.